 Design Leadership Slack Team | July 30, 2017

 I recently started a Slack Team for Design Leaders.
-We currently have around 200 members; mostly Heads, Directors and VPs of Design from tech companies like Spotify, Etsy, AirBnB, and Facebook, along with more traditional organisations like Virgin, Tesco, BBC and Capitol One.
+We currently have over 300 members; mostly Heads, Directors and VPs of Design from tech companies like Spotify, Etsy, AirBnB, and Facebook, along with more traditional organisations like Virgin, Tesco, BBC and Capitol One.

 We’ve been very careful building the community.
 As a result the signal to noise ratio is remarkably high.
 Recent conversations have included: